pgmodeler/pgmodeler/README.md

 Older Releases/Code
 -------------------

-The older code and releases of pgModeler can be found at Sourceforge.net at http://sourceforge.net/projects/pgmodeler
+The older code and releases of pgModeler can be found at [Sourceforge.net](http://sourceforge.net/projects/pgmodeler)